ClickHouse/ClickHouse/docs/en/operations/settings/merge-tree-settings.md

 ## check_sample_column_is_correct {#check_sample_column_is_correct}

-Enables check at table creation, that data type of column for sampling or sampling expression is correct.
-The data type must be one of unsigned [integer types](../sql-reference/data-types/int-uint.md): `UInt8`, `UInt16`, `UInt32`, `UInt64`.
+Enables the check at table creation, that the data type of a column for sampling or sampling expression is correct.
+The data type must be one of unsigned [integer types](../../sql-reference/data-types/int-uint.md): `UInt8`, `UInt16`, `UInt32`, `UInt64`.

 Possible values:

--   `true`  — The check is enabled.
+-   true  — The check is enabled.
--   `false` — The check is disabled.
+-   false — The check is disabled at table creation.

 Default value: `true`.

-By default the ClickHouse server checks at table creation the data type of column for sampling or sampling expression.
-If you already have tables with incorrect sampling expression, set this setting to `false` to make ClickHouse server not to raise exception when the server is starting.
+By default the ClickHouse server checks at table creation the data type of a column for sampling or sampling expression.
+If you already have tables with incorrect sampling expression and do not want the server to raise an exception during startup, set `check_sample_column_is_correct` to `false`.